Osroene: In Roman sources

 The area of the kingdom was perhaps roughly coterminous with that of the Roman province of Osrhoene.
 The great loop of the Euphrates was a natural frontier to the north and west.
-In the south Batnae was capital of the semi-autonomous principality of Anthemusia until its annexation by Rome, in AD 115.
+In the south Batnae was capital of the semi-autonomous principality of Anthemusias until its annexation by Rome, in AD 115.
 The eastern boundary is uncertain; it may have extended to Nisibis or even to Adiabene in the first century AD. Ḥarrān, however, only 40 km south of Edessa, always maintained its independent status as a Roman colonia.

 Edessa, the capital of the ancient kingdom, was a fortress of considerable strength and a staging post both large and nearest to the Euphrates.
-It was an important road junction; an ancient highway, along which caravans carried merchandise from China and India to the West, meeting there a north-south road connecting the Armenian Highlands with Antioch.
+It was an important road junction; an ancient highway, along which caravans carried merchandise from China and India to the West, meeting there a north–south road connecting the Armenian Highlands with Antioch.
 Inevitably, Edessa figured prominently on the international stage.

 In 64 BC, as Pompey waged war on the Parthian Empire, Abgar II of Osrhoene had sided with the Romans when Lucius Afranius occupied Upper Mesopotamia.
 The king was initially an ally of the Roman general Marcus Licinius Crassus in his campaign against the Parthians in 53 BC, but Roman historians allege that he betrayed Crassus by leading him to deviate from his safe route along the river and instead into an open desert, where the troops suffered from the barrenness and thus were vulnerable to cavalry attack.
 Abgar is said to have met with Surenas, the Parthian general, and informed him of the Roman movements.
 The enormous and infamous Battle of Carrhae followed and destroyed the entire Roman army.
 Just prior to the battle, Abgar made a pretext to ride away.
 However, modern historians have questioned whether Abgar intended to betray the Romans and instead may have simply been leading them along an old Arab trade route.
 According to a Syriac source, Abgar died later that year.